EOmars/challenge-backend/README.md

 # SOLUTION

+1st solution:

 We use truthy values in javascript, assignment is a truthy value, so we can use it in logical operators Implementation can be found in [calculateValue.js](calculateValue.js)

+2nd solution:
+We use only one `if` and using logical operators to assign a value for each case: 0 if n is a multiple of 3, 1 if n is a multiple of 5, 2 if n is a multiple of both 3 and 5.

 run the follow command: